-RDS Info This 551 Webpage presents a comprehensive display of the RDS information that accompanies analog-FM transmissions.
+RDS Info This 551 Webpage presents a comprehensive display of the RDS information that can accompany analog-FM transmissions.

 The upper area of the screen shows the most important blocks of RDS data.
-These include the static or scrolling PS; the Pl Code, either assigned or, in the US and Canada, derived from the Callsign; RadioText and its interactive RT+1 and RT+2 derivatives; plus the various IDs and 'flags' that assist RDS receivers in responding to system commands

-Next down the page is an analysis of the RDS Block Error Rate, useful when troubleshooting RDS issues.
+These include the static or scrolling PS; the Pl Code, either assigned or, in the US and Canada, derived from the Callsign; RadioText and its interactive RT+1 and RT+2 derivatives; PTY and PTYN define and refine the station's programming format.
+The remainders are IDs and 'flags' that assist RDS receivers in responding to system commands Next down the page is an analysis of the RDS Block Error Rate, useful when troubleshooting RDS issues.
 Below that is a dynamic statistical presentation of all RDS data 'groups,' including the percentage of the RadioData total each group carries.